 To begin, Preheat the oven to 450 degrees.

-When the timer goes off, uncover the meat, baste with 1 tablespoon of butter, and continue baking for 15 minutes.
+When the timer goes off, uncover the meat, bake it with 1 tablespoon of butter, and continue baking for 15 minutes.
 After 15 minutes, remove the meat from the oven, serve and enjoy.

 This recipe is for turkey parts (see recipe card below).